kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 # YTD return for SP to run compares.
 merged_portfolio_sp_latest_YTD_sp['SP 500 YTD'] = merged_portfolio_sp_latest_YTD_sp['SP 500 Latest Close'] / merged_portfolio_sp_latest_YTD_sp['SP Start Year Close'] - 1
 ```

 -  When creating the ``merged_portfolio_sp_latest_YTD`` dataframe, you are now merging the 'master' dataframe with the ``adj_close_start`` dataframe; as a quick reminder, you created this dataframe by filtering on the ``adj_close`` dataframe where the ``'Date'`` column equaled the variable ``end_of_last_year``; you do this because it's how YTD (year-to-date) stock and index performances are measured; last year's ending close is the following year's starting price.
 -  From here, we once again use ``del`` to remove unnecessary columns and the ``rename`` method to clarify the 'master' dataframe's newly added columns.
 -  Last, we take each Ticker (in the ``['Ticker Adj Close']`` column) and calculate the YTD return for each (we also have an S&P 500 equivalent value for each value in the ``'SP 500 Latest Close'`` column).

-In the below code block, you use the ``sort_values`` method to re-sort our 'master' dataframe and then you calculate cumulative portfolio investments (sum of position acquisition costs), as well cumulative value of portfolio positions relative to the cumulative value of the S&P 500.
+In the below code block, you use the ``sort_values`` method to re-sort our 'master' dataframe and then you calculate cumulative portfolio investments (sum of your position acquisition costs), as well the cumulative value of portfolio positions and the cumulative value of the theoreticla S&P 500 investments.
 This allows you to be able to see how your total portfolio, with investments in positions made a different times across the total holding period, compares overall to a strategy where you had simply invested in an index.
-Last, you'll see the use of the ``['Cum Ticker ROI Mult']`` later, where it helps you visualize how much each investment contributed to or decreased your overall return on investment (ROI).
+Later on, you'll use the ``['Cum Ticker ROI Mult']`` to help you visualize how much each investment contributed to or decreased your overall return on investment (ROI).

 ```python